 All general population cells contain four beds and include a storage locker for each detainee.
 The dayrooms are equipped with seating, a television, and an officer desk.
 General population cells are dry cells with a toilet area off the large dayroom.
 The restroom area contains three individual, private stalls.
 The shower area is also off the dayroom and contains individual stalls, with a privacy curtain in each.
-For officers to see into these areas, they must walk into the restroom and shower area. (b) (7)(E) Segregation housing units are wet cells with two bunk beds per cell.
+For officers to see into these areas, they must walk into the restroom and shower area.
+There are no video cameras in the bathroom areas.
+Segregation housing units are wet cells with two bunk beds per cell.